 Your eligibility for bail on a probation violation depends on the type of probation you’re under.
 Penal Code Section 1272(1) allows you to post bail if you’re on misdemeanor probation.
 The bail amount will be based on a bail schedule that has already been fixed by the county.

 What Does Probation Entail?

 Probation is one type of sentence that the state of California imposes in place of, or in addition to, jail time.
-Being placed on probation means that your prison sentence has been suspended and will remain so as long as you fulfill several stipulations, which are otherwise known as probation terms.
+Being placed on probation means that your prison sentence has been suspended.
+Your sentence will remain suspended as long as you fulfill several stipulations, which are otherwise known as probation terms.